-The Best Powder Skis for Men of 2018
+Best Powder Skis

 Best Overall Powder Ski

-Back by popular demand, the Moment Bibby is the people's champ.
-2016 brought the revival of this beloved shape, and fat-board fans rejoiced.
-Whether or not you knew the original, it's worth knowing now that the Bibby got better.
-Still sporting the classic dimensions of 141/116/131, the Bibby has been upgraded with carbon fiber stringers and a UHMW sidewall with semi-cap construction.
-The result is an ultra-burly, lightweight, and stunty powder ski that was reviewed as "destroying everything in its path".
-These planks can float with the best of 'em but were also the go-to setup regardless of snow types.
+Back by popular demand, the Moment Wildcat is the people's champ.
+Moment revived this beloved shape in 2016, and fat-board fans rejoiced.
+Whether or not you knew the original, it's worth knowing that the Wildcat got better.
+Still sporting the classic dimensions of 141/116/131, the Wildcat was upgraded with carbon fiber stringers and a UHMW sidewall with semi-cap construction.
+The result is an ultra-burly, lightweight, and stunty ski that can destroy everything in its path.
+These planks float with the best of 'em but are also a go-to setup regardless of snow types.
 The relatively moderate waist width coupled with a camber-friendly Mustache Rocker gives it phenomenal edge hold while also remaining playful and surfy.
-Blending floaty, freeride surfability with an aggressive top-end stability, there isn't much that the Bibby can't do.
+Blending floaty, freeride surfability with an aggressive, top-end stability, there isn't much that the Wildcat can't do.
+It's also got one of the lowest price tags in the review.
+Lucky you.

 Our reviewers agreed that this ski performed well across the board, though it preferred to be driven through deep snow and high-angle terrain.
 This is a hard-charging, in-your-face powder weapon that never hesitates to send.
-User be warned: the Bibby is radder than you.
-If you're looking for excellent powder skiing but want to shed some ounces for all-day backcountry missions, look no further than the Moment Bibby Tour, the lightweight touring version of the favorite ski.
-This ski received minor updates to the semi-cap design for 2018, as well as a new top sheet.
-Click into the review for more details.
+User be warned: the Wildcat is radder than you.
+If you're looking for excellent powder skiing but want to shed ounces for the backcountry, look no further than the Moment Wildcat Tour.
+The Wildcat received minor updates to the semi-cap design for 2018, and a new top sheet.

-Read review: Moment Bibby
+Read review: Moment Wildcat

 Analysis and Test Results